 If you or a loved one suffered injuries as a result of an accident that could have been prevented or resulting from the negligence of another, you may be entitled to significant compensation for your suffering.

 The road to recovery can be a long and hard fight, taking a large toll on the sufferer as well as family and friends.
-Our head injury lawyers will fight on your behalf to get the justice you deserve, and full compensation you may be entitled to, giving you the freedom to focus on recovery.
+So, our head injury lawyers will fight on your behalf to get the justice you deserve, and full compensation you may be entitled to, giving you the freedom to focus on recovery.